 Colonial charm is boldly embedded into the American traditional tattoo techniques that we explore up ahead.

-This genre sincerely represents the unfettered basis that spurred all other ink jobs in its wake.
+This genre always features in the 50+ best tattoo ideas and sincerely represents the unfettered basis that spurred all other ink jobs in its wake.
 Western pomp is a cornerstone of these perfect little pin-ups.
 Of course, Sailor Jerry proudly originated the first designs as sea-faring tokens of the prized femininity being left upon the shore.